Package 'cassowaryr'

 Value

-A "numeric" object that gives the plot's clumpy score.
+A numeric object that gives the plot's robust clumpy score.

 Examples